danthedeckie/simpleeval/README.rst

 Note:
 ~~~~~
-all further examples use `>>>` to designate python, as if you are using the python interactive
+all further examples use `>>>` to designate python code, as if you are using the python interactive
 prompt.

 Operators